-This is the living room.
 These old prints of Rome I bought in England in a second-hand shop and I loved the fact that I was bringing them back where they came from.
-These mirrors were from my three sisters.

 My husband will do the shopping…. it’s also an excuse to get out.
 You are allowed to go out as long as you have an auto certification justifying where you are going and why, with the time written down.
 We can go out for a walk alone but you’re supposed to stay within 200m of the home.
 I’ll go around the outside of the park a few times, which is pushing it.
 You see the police out, but I’ve never been stopped.

 I am not obsessive but as soon as you come through the door you wash your hands.
 I don’t wear gloves when I go out, as I’m not touching anything really – and they are hard to find.
 We will wash the doorknobs every time we come in and spray the keys.
 You have to take this seriously.